h8d13/Lighttpd-Steroids/README.md

 This will simply run/attach the container with specified settings: If it's your first use use: `--rebuild` It should also have a proper close mechanism that will prompt for password.

-Then open your browser to `https://localhost`
+Then open your browser to `https://localhost` if you used 443 or `https://localhost:8443` if you used another port.
 > Note: you will get a warning because of self-signed certificate.
 > You normally just accept.